mtlynch/spaceduck/_posts/2018-02-07-sia-load-test-preview.md

 layout: post
 date: '2018-02-07'
 last_modified_at: '2018-02-14T14:50:00-05:00'
-summary: A rigorous test of Sia's upload capacity.
+description: A rigorous test of Sia's upload capacity.
 tags:
 - sia
 - load test
 permalink: "/sia-load-test-preview/"
-comments: true
 ---

 Sia's [first blog post of 2018](https://blog.sia.tech/sia-triannual-update-september-december-2017-8afdf9c10325) made it clear that this is the year they hope to achieve enterprise adoption: